Short-term treatment for a severe injury, illness, urgent medical condition, or during recovery from surgery.

 A unique opportunity to design health care solutions for the future from the ground up.

-Providence Health Care is committed to developing a world-class provincial hospital and adjacent programs and services at the new St. Paul’s health campus on Station Street.
+Providence Health Care is committed to developing a world-class provincial hospital and adjacent programs and services at the new St. Paul’s on Station Street.

 Planning for the new St. Paul’s will take several years.
 It will incorporate the latest thinking in health care delivery and technological innovation as well as best practices in infrastructure planning and redevelopment.
 There will be numerous engagement opportunities for patients and their families, local communities, care providers and other key stakeholders to share their ideas and help shape the plans during every phase of planning.
 Learn more about how you can get involved.